KONG Classic Dog Toy (Large)

 Medium dogs enjoy a variety of toy types.
 Medium Kongs, rope toys, and puzzle feeders provide good mental and physical stimulation.

-The Bulldog at 40-50 lbs sits in the versatile medium range, which gives you the widest selection of dog toys to choose from.
-The key is matching the product to your specific dog's build -- a muscular, compact Bulldog has different needs than a leaner one, even at the same weight.
+The Bulldog at 40-50 lbs sits in the versatile medium range, which gives you the widest selection.
+The key is matching to your specific dog's build -- a muscular, stocky Bulldog has different needs than a leaner one, even at the same weight.
+When in doubt, I size up rather than down.

 Matching Dog Toys to Your Bulldog's Low-Energy Lifestyle